Chicago-Kent College of Law (J.D., 2007), with honors

 Sonya is a frequent presenter and author of numerous articles on current employment law topics, including effective employment audit and risk management practices, sexual and other harassment and discrimination in the workplace, technology — such as the effects of social media and BYOD (Bring Your Own Device), the #MeToo movement, restrictive covenants, medical leave and disability-related issues, BIPA (Illinois’ Biometric Information Privacy Act), workplace violence, smart performance management, conducting workplace investigations and reductions in force and other notable developments in labor and employment law.

-In addition to her practice, Sonya is the Vice President on the Executive Board of the Chicago Coalition of Women Initiatives in Law, a nonprofit organization focused on supporting female attorneys in Chicago-area law firms and companies.
+In addition to her practice, Sonya is a member of the National Board of the Coalition of Women's Initiatives in Law and the President of its Chicago chapter.
+The Coalition is a nonprofit organization focused on supporting female attorneys in Chicago, New York and D.C.-area law firms and companies.
 Sonya is the Legal Counsel and member of the National Board of Step-Up, a national nonprofit organization that empowers girls from under-resourced communities to graduate high school and enroll in college through impactful after-school programs and mentorship opportunities with professional women.
 Sonya is also a member of the Chicago chapter of the International Women’s Forum, an international organization that supports global, national and local networks of women leaders in government, medicine, business, education, the arts and community service.
 At the firm, Sonya is co-chair of NGE’s Women’s Network Leadership Initiative, and a member of the Firm’s Hiring and Anti-Harassment Committees.

 In 2017, Sonya was recognized as one of "40 Illinois Attorneys Under Forty to Watch" by the Law Bulletin Publishing Company, which also named her an Emerging Lawyer in 2015.
 She has been named a Rising Star from 2013-2019 in Illinois Super Lawyers, and was recognized in the Spring 2017 Women of Influence issue of Best Lawyers - Business Edition.
 In 2012, Sonya was named by Today’s Chicago Woman as one of the 100 Women to Watch.